Quansight-Labs/ndindex/docs/slices.md

 slicing, and examine just what it is that makes it so confusing.

-There are two primary aspects of slices that make them confusing:  confusing conventions, and branching definitions.
+There are two primary aspects of slices that make them confusing:  confusing conventions, and discontinuous definitions.
 By confusing conventions, I mean that slice semantics have definitions that are often difficult to reason about mathematically.
 These conventions were chosen for syntactic convenience, and one can easily see for most of them how they lead to concise notation for very common operations, but it remains nonetheless true that they can make figuring out the *right* slice to use in the first place complicated.
-By branching definitions, I mean that the definition of a slice takes on fundamentally different meanings if the start, stop, or step are negative, nonnegative, or omitted.
+By discontinuous definitions, I mean that the definition of a slice takes on fundamentally different meanings if the start, stop, or step are negative, nonnegative, or omitted.
 This again is done for syntactic convenience, but it means that as a